aladrocMatiner/fossnorth-pgeu-system/docs/keycloak-sso.md

    docker compose up -d --build
    ```
 3. Navigate to `/accounts/login/` to see the Keycloak button and sign in.
+   - With the included dev realm (Docker), a demo user `fossnorth`/`fossnorth`
+     is imported automatically.

 What the container does
 - The entrypoint generates `postgresqleu/local_settings.py` and, when